 - 1 teaspoon salt (adjust to taste)

 - 2 tablespoons oil

 - 1/2 teaspoon mustard seeds

 - 2 tablespoon chopped cilantro (hara dhania)

-- Add the cabbage to the flour mixture and mix well.
-Mixture should be like a very soft dough.
+- Add the cabbage to the flour mixture and mix well to make soft dough.
+Add water if needed .

-- Let the muthias cool off and then slice them in two pieces.
+- Let the muthias cool.
+Cut each one into two pieces off and then slice them in two pieces.

-- For seasoning heat the oil in frying pan on medium high.
-Add mustard seeds after they crack add sesame seeds and red chili and stir-fry for few seconds.
+- Heat the oil in the frying pan over medium high heat.
+Add the mustard seeds.
+Once they crack, add the sesame seeds and red chili and stir-fry the mixture a few seconds.

 - Add muthias and stir-fry them for three to four minutes until they are light brown.Garnish them with chopped cilantro.

 - Serve them hot or at room temperature.